WHAT'S IT ABOUT?

 consciously be aware of how wrong and how dangerous their attitudes are.

 And then came Lorne Michaels.
-The original Saturday Night Live didn't just change the world by creating a show that’s still going strong after twenty six years, launched the careers of many of the most innovative comic minds of our time, opened doors for dozens of clones and imitators, and forever altered America’s perception of comedy.
-Lorne and his brilliant staff of writers and actors also overthrew a government, created a king from an unknown peanut farmer, and doubtlessly had a major effect on how the world has shaped, in the past quarter century.
+The original Saturday Night Live didn't just change the world by creating a show that’s still going strong after over forty years, launched the careers of many of the most innovative comic minds of our time, opened doors for dozens of clones and imitators, and forever altered America’s perception of comedy.
+Lorne and his brilliant staff of writers and actors also overthrew a government, created a king from an unknown peanut farmer, and doubtlessly had a major effect on how the world has shaped, since the program's debut.
 For a full year, before the 1976 presidential election, SNL showed the entire country, every week, that the incumbent president was a boob, that he was a klutz, that he was a total incompetent.
 They constantly reminded people that this president was never elected, but was appointed by Richard Nixon, who himself was the most visibly corrupt president in history, and who was probably the least popular man in the country, at that particular moment.
 At the same time, they portrayed Jimmy Carter, who many people knew nothing about, as suave, educated, hip and charismatic.
 And, just so the American people would know that there was some truth to what they were saying, and that it wasn’t all just comic hype, SNL managed to coerce Gerald Ford himself into appearing on their program, and they succeeded in making him look like an idiot, when he was there.

 There was no cable television, in 1976, no home computers, no nintendo, no video tapes, and people couldn’t even spend their time reading ramblings like this one, on the internet.
 Saturday Night Live was the most popular new program in the country, everyone who was home and awake during it’s broadcasts had it tuned in, and Gerald Ford didn’t have a prayer.
 If Ford had beaten Jimmy Carter, every presidential election after that would have had different contenders and different outcomes.
 Bill Clinton might still be in Arkansas, we might never have heard of Kenneth Starr or Monica Lewinsky, my play wouldn’t exist, and you’d be staring at a blank screen, right now.
 And of course, if we'd had a different president in this country, things might not have changed the way they did, in Russia, and every other nation that we have any dealings with might be in a totally different place, right now.
 So Lorne and friends, if you're reading this, you have my vote for creating the single most influential comedy program in the history of film, television and theatre.

 So what is Starr's on Broadway about?
-It’s about dead presidents advising living leaders, past atrocities matched against contemporary absurdities, and what I think the history books will record as the most ridiculous, hilariously funny and truly appalling events of the past millennium.
+It’s about dead presidents advising living leaders, past atrocities matched against contemporary absurdities, and what I think the history books will record as the most ridiculous, hilariously funny and truly appalling events of the last millennium.
 And how do I want the audiences to leave the theatre?
 Laughing at the context, perplexed by the absurdity, and determined never to let anything like this happen, again.

 Thanks for taking the time to indulge my tangents.
 Now, go listen to some audio clips, look at some more pictures, check out the rest of this website, and please grace us with your feedback.